-St Albans Warmer Homes: The St Albans Warmer Homes Scheme aims to make it easier for local householders that need it, to access funding to improve the energy efficiency of their home by using Energy Company Obligation (ECO) funding.
+St Albans Warmer Homes: The St Albans Warmer Homes Scheme aims to make it easier for local householders that need it, to access funding to improve the energy efficiency of their home.
+We do this by accessing Energy Company Obligation (ECO) funding from the energy suppliers.
 Energy suppliers are legally obligated to provide support for people on certain benefits, with health conditions, young children or those in cold homes.

-As a Council, our experience is that many households find it difficult to access ECO funding.
-We are working in partnership with YES Energy Solutions to make it easier for local households to get the help they need.
-This help could include:
+We are working in partnership with YES Energy Solutions Ltd. to make it easier for local households to get the help they need.

-Your needs will be assessed as will any grants that may be available to you.
+Your needs will be assessed and your home will be surveyed to determine what you might be eligible for.
+We will also explore other sources of funding that may be able to assist you.
 In some cases, there may be only part-funding available and you will need to make a contribution.

 Older People’s Trust: If you are over 60 and need help to stay warm in your home or manage your fuel bills, the Older People’s Trust may be able to help you.
-We recommend you contact St Albans Warmer Homes (above) for heating and insulation enquiries and contact Older People’s Trust directly for anything else.
+We recommend you contact St Albans Warmer Homes (above) for boiler enquiries first and contact Older People’s Trust directly for anything else.

 Oil Bulk Buying Group: If you heat your home with oil you could save money by joining a bulk buying group.
 You can find out more by visiting the Community Development Agency for Hertfordshire (CDA Herts) website.

 Getting help towards your energy bills Toggle accordion